Resources included in your purchases:

 Joining a dependent and an independent clause

-After introductory phrases
+After introductory words or phrases

 Setting off appositives